danschultz/as3-collections/README.markdown

 	trace(personArray.indexOf(new Person(1)) != -1); // false

 ### Hashing
-An equally important goal was also giving clients more control with object hashing.
+An equally important goal was to give clients more control with object hashing.
 Keys that are inserted into a map are checked for the existence of a `hashCode()` method.
 If the method exists, its result turns into the hash for the key-value pair.
 In conjunction with `equals()`, this functionality allows for colliding hashes.

-**Example** How does a map compare to a `Dictionary`?
+**Example** How maps compare to `Dictionary`'s.

 	class Animal
 	{